 Note: This tip appears in the August issue of A&E magazine.
-To ensure that you can access this and other industry-focused pieces, be sure to subscribe today!

 It’s important to be able to show clients not only a proposed design, but how that design would appear in real life – for instance, a label on a bottle, a sign installed on a building, or the engraving on a plaque or trophy.
 I have found this helps my clients visualize what the final product will look like.
 What continues to amaze me is how closely the finished product matches the mockup.
 I often photograph the final installed sign, for instance, and it is difficult to tell the difference between the mockup and the photo of the installation.